katcipis/sophia/notes/books/thinking-fast-slow.md

 more sensible than the normal, specially because Im usually the only one complaining.
 But apparently there is some research backing this up and [Im not the only one to feel his way](http://paulgraham.com/makersschedule.html).

+## Mood and System 1

+Some research is mentioned linking the effects of bad mood and System 1.
+When you are in a bad mood your system 1 is impaired.
+That is why it is hard to be creative when you are in a bad mood, have ideas, make associations, etc.

+System 2 is much less affected, so you can still perform more analytical activities.